José de Ezquerra y Guirior: Final command (1800–1801)

 On 4 January 1800 he took command of the three-masted 112 gun Real Carlos, flagship of lieutenant general Juan Joaquín Moreno.
-In May the same year he and the rest of Moreno's squadron (made up of the ships of the line San Hermenegildo, Real Carlos, Argonauta and Monarca, the frigates Nuestra Señora de la Asunción, Nuestra Señora de la Paz, Nuestra Señora de las Mercedes and Santa Clara, the brigantines Palomo and Vivo and the sloop Alduides) defended the port of El Ferrol from an attempted landing by 12,000 British troops udner Lieutenant General James Pulteney on ships commanded by Vice Admiral John Borlase Warren.
+In May the same year he and the rest of Moreno's squadron (made up of the ships of the line San Hermenegildo, Real Carlos, Argonauta and Monarca, the frigates Nuestra Señora de la Asunción, Nuestra Señora de la Paz, Nuestra Señora de las Mercedes and Santa Clara, the brigantines Palomo and Vivo and the sloop Alduides) defended the port of Ferrol from an attempted landing by 12,000 British troops under Lieutenant General James Pulteney on ships commanded by Vice Admiral John Borlase Warren.

 At dawn on 26 August the British assault troops were attacked by an infantry column landed from several Spanish vessels and by 56 marines and 67 infantry of the Asturias Regiment landed from the Argonauta.
-On 20 April 1801 Moreno's ships sailed from El Ferrol and on 25 April arrived at the port of Cádiz, where they anchored.
+On 20 April 1801 Moreno's ships sailed from Ferrol and on 25 April arrived at the port of Cádiz, where they anchored.
 On 13 June a French squadron under the command of counter-admiral Charles-Alexandre Léon Durand Linois, consisting of three ships of the line and a frigate, aided by smaller Spanish vessels, defeated six British ships of the line under James Saumarez in the Bay of Algeciras.

 The French ships sailed into the small port of Algeciras after the battle, whilst the British ones took refuge in Gibraltar to prepare for revenge.
 Via his subordinate Pierre Dumanoir le Pelley, Linois to send reinforcements and supplies to enable him to repair at Cádiz.
 Admiral de Mazarredo ordered a force of five Spanish ships of the line, a Spanish frigate the French Saint Antoine under commodore Julien Le Ray and several smaller French ships to sail from Cádiz, under the command of lieutenant general Moreno.
 It arrived at the port of Algeciras the same afternoon, Moreno met Linois, and the two forces sailed for Cádiz on 12 July, pursued by Saumarez's force.
 The French admiral also wanted to take with him HMS Hannibal, a 74-gun British ship captured in the earlier battle and converted to French service, even though it was completely disarmed and was sailing with makeshift improvised masts after losing its real ones in the battle.
 It had to be towed behind the frigate Indienne and slowed down the whole group.
 Following new instructions from the Spanish naval high command, the two admirals transferred to the frigate Sabine and Moreno - preoccupied with reaching Cádiz as soon as possible - sent the Hannibal back to Algeciras.